top of page

 David was his name, I believe.
 There are few people in this world I wish harm to, but David - wherever he is - is one of them.

 There are many ways a man can be less of a man.
 One way is to crush a phone over the head of a woman.
 Another would be punching a woman’s son as he tries to defend his mom.
-Blood everywhere.
+There was blood everywhere.
 Some days and nights are just ingrained in my head.

 She stayed longer than she should’ve.
 Later in life, I would understand why she would.
-Thankfully, she found strength and decided to leave, and we moved to a different part of town.
+Thankfully, she found the strength to leave, and we moved to a different part of town.

 There are many ways a man can be less of a man.
 One way is to crush a phone over the head of a woman.
 Another would be punching a woman’s son as he tries to defend his mom.
-Blood everywhere.
+There was blood everywhere.
 Some days and nights are just ingrained in my head.

-Changing schools is never easy for a child, but it is one of the necessary things.
-For my mother to exit an abusive relationship, it was time for a life change.
-Colby Class Elementary was my new home.
+Changing schools is never easy for a child.
+But for my mother to exit an abusive relationship, it was time for a life change for all of us.
+Colby Glass Elementary was my new home.

 My dad would eventually fall in love with another woman and have my younger brother.
 Even though we were in a new place, my sister was in Connecticut, and my dad married again and another sibling, it seemed like the first taste of stability - poor and nowhere near middle class, but stable.